patrickloeber/flask-todo/README.md

-Simple Flask Todo App with SQLAlchemy and an SQLite database
+Simple Flask Todo App using SQLAlchemy and SQLite database.

+For styling [semantic-ui](https://semantic-ui.com/) is used.

 ### Setup
 Create project with virtual environment